China completes national eLoran network – The Paper

 Image: RNT Foundation

-What’s New: A newspaper article out of China that indicates their national eLoran network is complete.
+What’s New: A Chinese newspaper article that their national eLoran network is complete.

 Why It’s Important: This completes China’s “PNT resilience triad” of getting signals from space, terrestrial broadcast and fiber.
 Three highly diverse methods such that a threat to one is very unlikely to impact the other two.